cristearadu/bitedender-interviu/README.md

 # bitedender-interviu repository

 This project has been written with Python and Gauge framework.
 At the interview we've had a small discussion about Gauge.
-So, this testing framework is used in "Specification by Example".
+This testing framework is used in "Specification by Example".
 The test steps are preferred to be written from a 'business' point of view.

 ---
 `pip install -r requirements.txt` - to install the libraries for this framework

-So, for this project you need to install Gauge, create a Gauge_Home folder and add 'GAUGE_HOME' sys environment in system variables.
+For this project you need to install Gauge, create a Gauge_Home folder and add 'GAUGE_HOME' sys environment in system variables.
 Install html-report, python and screenshot using `gauge install {package_name}`.
 Test using `gauge --version` command to verify the installed plugins on your device.
 ```commandline